 Historically participating solely in Chicago lakefront activities: running, beach volleyball and yoga, Christiana realized (following a couple of fitness set-backs including one broken tailbone) that she needed to start taking her health more seriously.
 After making some initial excuses about not seeing crazy fad diet results (read: from quick success comes landslide fails) it was time to move on.
 Where was her physical strength?
 Then this happened…Christiana met Jeana one fine day at work; they became full-time friend-leagues.
 Initially, Christiana did not know that Jeana was a fitness guru but alas, she learns quickly.
 Though a bit of a late-bloomer in what she calls her path to grown-up fitness, Jeana’s ushered Christiana into a nomadic fitness journey that suits her just fine.
 After all Christiana was born to move…i.e. she cannot refrain from dancing.
 She also cannot refrain from new experiences, new workouts, new friends and capturing it all – by snapping photos.
 Of course when Jeana told Christiana about #SweatWorking she vied for the job of event photographer.
 It’s her behind the lens – so mug away!

 Erin ran track from an early age, but it wasn’t until her parents “forced” her to join her high school cross country team that she fell in love with running.
 Since then, she’s become an avid runner and learned how to balance her running with her interest in eating chocolate.
-After graduating from the University of Iowa, Erin began her job as a writer for a healthcare publication.
-Outside of her job, she enjoys playwriting and checking out everything the Chicago theatre scene has to offer.
+Erin graduated from the University of Iowa and currently works as a reporter for a healthcare publication.
+Outside of her job, she enjoys the theatre and writing plays.
 When she’s not writing, reading or running, Erin likes listening to rap music and playing the piano.

 Tamara Rosin is a native Chicagoan but a Wisconsin Badger at heart with a degree in English literature and creative writing.
 In addition to her six years practicing yoga, Tamara loves biking, running outdoors and trying out different group workout classes.
 By day, Tamara is a writer/reporter for a healthcare publication.
 In her spare time, you can find her cooking, reading, or upside down in a headstand.